bsml320/DeepHTLV/README.md

 ```

   <br>
 DeepHTLV was implemented in Python version 3.6.
-The following dependencies are required: numpy, scipy, pandas, h5py, keras version 2.3.1, and tensorflow version 1.15.
+The following dependencies are required: numpy, scipy, pandas, h5py, scikit-learn, keras version 2.3.1, and tensorflow version 1.15.
 Install using the following commands <p>

   ```
  conda create -n DeepHTLV python=3.6